 Singapore is known for its law abiding citizens and high safety standards.
 But are Singaporeans also safe drivers?
 How safe is it to drive in Singapore, and how does driving in Singapore compare with other countries?
-The ValueChampion team took a look at official traffic accident statistics from Singapore and other countries around the world to answer this question.
+We looked at official traffic accident statistics from Singapore and other countries around the world to answer this question.

-Probability of Getting in A Car Accident in Singapore is Decreasing
+Probability of Getting in A Car Accident in Singapore is Increasing

 While our research indicates that road safety in Singapore is improving over time, our findings also suggest a possibility that in reality, fatal car accidents occur with higher frequency here than public perception.
 In fact, drivers in Singapore may actually be more dangerous than drivers in other high-wealth countries such as the United States, Japan, the United Kingdom and Canada.